Vadimbuildercxx/nnpy/README.md

-# Project
-Pytorch on pure Numpy
+# Pytorch on pure Numpy
 =======================================================

 ## Description